Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning of decision trees

-Regarding the size of \acrshort{cart} \acrshort{dt}s, whenever defaults were statistically better, the trees induced by them have similar or lower sizes than the tuned ones.
-However, in most of the cases, tuned hyperparameter settings induced trees statistically better and much larger than those created using default values.
-Even `defaults' trees being simpler, they were incapable of classifying most of the problems properly.
+Regarding the J48, in most cases, default values (dotted black line) induced trees larger than those obtained by the hyperparameters suggested by tuning techniques.
+For most of the multi-class problems (datasets most to the right on the charts), the tuned trees were also smaller than those induced using default values.
+Conversely, for the \acrshort{cart} algorithm, the trees induced with tuned \acrshort{hp} settings have similar or larger sizes than those induced by default values.
 The comparison among the tuning techniques showed results different from those obtained for the J48 algorithm.
-The tuning techniques led to the induction of \acrshort{dt}s with similar sizes.
-However, the \acrshort{dt}s induced when \acrshort{irace} was used were slightly larger, and with better predictive performance than those induced using the other optimization techniques.
+The tuning techniques led to the induction of \acrshortpl{dt} with similar sizes.
+However, the \acrshortpl{dt} induced when \acrshort{irace} was used were slightly larger and with better predictive performance than those induced using the other optimization techniques.

+These results might reflect a biased design related to the origin of the \acrshort{dt} induction algorithms. \acrshort{cart}~\citep{Breiman:1984} was first developed by statisticians, who, at the time, had more interest in interpretable small but maybe underfitting trees.
+On the other hand, C4.5 (J48)~\citep{Quinlan:1993} was developed by computer scientists mainly concerned with maximum accuracy.
+Figures~\ref{fig:j48_results} to~\ref{fig:cart_tree_size} corroborate this bias, showing that default \acrshort{hp} values define different hyperparameter profiles for these algorithms: J48 trees tend to be deeper and more accurate at the same time \acrshort{cart} trees are shallower and not so accurate compared with their tuned versions.

-The\acrshort{cart} hyperparameters' distributions found by the tuning techniques can be found in Figure~\ref{fig:cart_distributions}.
-Different from J48, \acrshort{cart} tuned trees were obtained from values substantially different from the default values.
-This is more evident for the numerical hyperparameters, as shown in sub-figures~\ref{fig:cart_distributions} (a) to (d).
-The `\texttt{cp}', `\texttt{minbucket}' and `\texttt{minsplit}' values tend to be smaller than default values.
+The~\acrshort{cart} hyperparameters' distributions found by the tuning techniques are presented in~Figure~\ref{fig:cart_distributions}.
+Again, unlike J48, \acrshort{cart} tuned trees were obtained from values substantially different from the default values.
+This is more evident for the numerical hyperparameters, as shown in Figures~\ref{fig:cart_distributions} (a) to (d).
+The `\texttt{cp}', `\texttt{minbucket}', and `\texttt{minsplit}' values tend to be smaller than default values.
 For `\texttt{maxdepth}', a wide range of values is tried, indicating a possible dependence on the input problem (dataset).
-However, the categorical hyperparameters' distributions, shown in Sub-figures~\ref{fig:cart_distributions}~(e) and (f), are very uniform, indicating that their choices may not influence the final predictive performance.
+However, the categorical hyperparameters' distributions, shown in Figures~\ref{fig:cart_distributions}~(e) and (f), are very uniform, indicating that their choices may not influence the final predictive performance and could even act as ``noise'' when tuning is performed.